bcooperstl/advent-of-code-cpp-starter/README.md

     ./mkdirs.sh
     make

-`mkdir.sh` will create the bin and build directories and their subdirectories.
+`mkdirs.sh` will create the bin and build directories and their subdirectories.
 It only needs to be run the first time.

 ### Working on a Day's Solution